frotaur/LLM-Arrows-of-Time/README.md

 ## Training

+### Quick Test
+After generating the shakespear dataset (see _Quick Test_ in the tokenization section), you can run `python train_gpt.py TrainParams/blueprint.json -d <device>`.
+This should launch the training, logging using wandb.
+You may be need to be logged into wandb.
 ### Scripts
 For training, 4 scripts are provided.
 All are designed to train models on the dataset generated with the above method.
 - `train_gpt.py` : Trains GPT model on a single GPU.